danielpruitt/TrialOfAnima/README.md

 ### Battle

 Once you have entered a battle, the user will have an option to either attack or defend.
 Users will notice a red skull in the middle of the screen.
-The percentage on the skull indicates the chance of the emeny inflicting a critical hit.
+The percentage on the skull indicates the chance of the enemy inflicting a critical hit.

 You can also look at the enemy's stats by clicking on the stat button below it.